SOUNDS-RESEARCH/aspsim/README.md

 ## Usage
 A number of examples with varying complexity can be found in the examples folder.
-proc.diag.add_diagnostic("loudspeaker signal", dg.RecordSignal("ls", sim.sim_info, bs))

 sim.add_processor(proc)
 sim.run_simulation()